MohammadaminAlbooyeh/diet_diary/README.md

    ```
 2. Follow the backend and frontend setup instructions above.

 ## Usage Notes
-- All dashboard features are visible at 100% browser zoom without horizontal scrolling.
+- All features are visible at 100% browser zoom without horizontal scrolling.
-- Sidebar and dashboard are fully responsive.
+- The dashboard is fully responsive and fills the whole browser window.
 - For best experience, use the Docker Compose setup.

 ## Credits
 Developed by Mohammadamin Albooyeh